-As soon as I parked the car and started walking along the Salton sea, my nostrils were filled with the horrible odor of dying fish.
-My boots made a crunching sound wherever I went, as I stepped upon fragile fish bones.
+As soon as I park the car and start walking along the Salton Sea, my nostrils are filled with the horrible odor of rotten fish.
+My boots make a crunching sound wherever I go, stepping upon fragile fish bones.
 The former beachfront is today a collection of derelict debris.

-We drove along the deserted streets where the abandoned houses felt like lifeless husks, covered with rust and graffiti.
-But sometimes I actually saw a living human, proving that there is still life here.
+I drive along the deserted streets where the abandoned houses felt like lifeless husks, covered with rust and graffiti.
+But sometimes I actually see a living human, proving that there is still life here.

 Comments